 MZ3's vision is to help build a sustainable society based on wood.

 Bill Mollison, the father of permaculture, said "the problem is the solution."
-This usually requires some patient thinking.
-A bit like this shamelessly borrowed but brilliant cartoon below.
+This usually requires some patient thinking like in this shamelessly borrowed brilliant cartoon below.

-Our impact on Earth can be explained as Impact = Population x Affluence x Technology or IPAT.
+Our impact on Earth can be explained as our Population x Affluence x Technology.